+SMALL TO MEDIUM SITES (UP TO 24 DWELLINGS):

-- Small to medium sites (up to 24 dwellings) kerbside collection using 240 litre general waste and 360 litre recycling bins. - Large sites (more than 24 dwellings) -Full rear-lift service.
+► Kerbside collection using 240 litre general waste and 360 litre recycling bins.

-Draft Waste Management and Resource Recovery Plan 2021-2025 March 2021
+LARGE SITES (MORE THAN 24 DWELLINGS):

+▶ Full rear-lift service.

-- 4.1.1 Waste management and resource recovery outcomes for MUDs to be similar to low density (e.g. Torrens Title) dwellings. - 4.1.2 Cost for provision of services to MUDs to be equivalent (per dwelling / ratepayer) to low density dwellings. - 4.1.3 Support development policy and assessment that reflects best practice in on-site waste management. - 4.1.4 Work in collaboration with developers to encourage all new MUDs to be designed to allow collection by Council if suitable services are offered in future and where possible.
+- 4.1.1 Waste management and resource recovery outcomes for MUDs to be similar to low density (e.g. Torrens Title) dwellings. - 4.1.2 Cost for provision of services toMUDs to be equivalent (per dwelling / ratepayer) to low density dwellings. - 4.1.3 Support development policy and assessment that reflects best practice in on-site waste management. - 4.1.4 Work in collaboration with developers to encourage all new MUDs to be designed to allow collection by Council if suitable services are offered in future and where possible.

-- 4.2.1 Investigate introduction of guidelines or policy for design of waste storage and presentation for new MUDs to inform developers of Council requirements. - 4.2.2 Undertake a cost/benefit analysis of introducing 240 litre general waste and 360 litre recycling bins for small to medium MUDs. - 4.2.3 Undertake a cost/benefit analysis for the introduction of a rear-lift collection service for medium to large MUDs. - 4.2.4 Investigate historical MUD sites City-wide to ensure they have the capability and provision for organics bins to encourage waste diversion.
+- 4.2.1 Investigate introduction of guidelines or policy for design of waste storage and presentation for new MUDs to inform developers of Council requirements.

+- 4.2.2 Undertake a cost/benefit analysis of introducing 240 litre general waste and 360 litre recycling bins for small to medium MUDs.

+- 4.2.3 Undertake a cost/benefit analysis for the introduction of a rear-lift collection service for medium to large MUDs.
+This is to include consideration of a weekly organics collection service.

+- 4.2.4 Investigate historical MUD sites

+City-wide to ensure they have the

+capability and provision for organics

+bins to encourage waste diversion.

-5. Hard Waste
+Hard Waste